 How do I get started with home aligner treatment?

 You’ll need to order an impression kit and create molds of your teeth, then send them to your company of choice.
-If you go with Candid or SmileDirectClub, you can visit one of their physical locations for a free teeth scan, which replaces the impression kit process.
+If you go with SmileDirectClub, you can visit one of their physical locations for a free teeth scan, which replaces the impression kit process.

 Are home aligners safe?